What Is Wrapped Crypto? All You Need To Know

 Wrapping original tokens to mint new tokens compliant with another blockchain allows users to use assets from one chain on another chain entirely.

-For instance, Bitcoin (BTC) by design can originally only function inside the Bitcoin ecosystem.
+For instance, let’s use Bitcoin (BTC) as an example.
+By design, bitcoin can originally only function inside the Bitcoin ecosystem.
 But what if you want to use the world’s largest cryptocurrency on the world’s largest dApp blockchain Ethereum?

-In short, you can go to the Wrapped Bitcoin Network and deposit your BTC from your Bitcoin wallet and receive WBTC — an ERC-20 token — in your Ethereum wallet.
+In short, there’s a way to deposit your BTC from your Bitcoin wallet and receive wrapped Bitcoin (WBTC) — an ERC-20 token — in your Ethereum wallet.

-The WBTC you receive will be a wrapped token that represents the original value of the BTC that you deposited.
-This will let you use the wrapped token across any Ethereum-based decentralized application that supports WBTC transactions.
+The WBTC you receive will be a wrapped crypto token.
+In short, it represents the original value of the BTC that you deposited.
+Owning that wrapped Bitcoin then means you can use Ethereum-based decentralized application that support wrapped bitcoin transactions.
+Put simply, you can transfer the value of bitcoin while using Ethereum’s infrastructure.

 As mentioned, “wrapping” is a just figurative term used to describe the minting or creation of a new token that derives its value from an underlying digital asset.

-To understand this better, let’s take a look at how wrapped tokens actually work.
+To understand this better, let’s take a look at how wrapped crypto actually works.

 So far, you know that a wrapped token is an equivalent representation of a cryptocurrency based on a different blockchain.
 Or, in some cases, it is a representation of an asset based on the same chain, but having a different token standard.